asyncapi/website/pages/docs/tutorials/websocket/websocket-request-reply.md

 ---

 ## Introduction
-In the [previous]() tutorial, you learnt how to write an AsyncAPI document for a Slackbot `Heart-Counter`  that actively monitored reactions associated with a message.
+In the [Create an AsyncAPI Document for a Slackbot with WebSockets]() tutorial, you learnt how to write an AsyncAPI document for a Slackbot `Heart-Counter`  that actively monitored reactions associated with a message.
 In this lesson, let's go a step further.
-After receiving a reaction, Heart-Counter responds by sending a message back to the Slack server through WebSocket to confirm the event reception.
+After receiving a reaction, `Heart-Counter` responds by sending a message back to the Slack server through WebSocket to confirm the event reception.

 The interaction where the Slackbot acknowledges the event and replies with a specific response sets the stage for the Request-Reply messaging pattern discussed in this context.
 The aim of this tutorial is to provide a clear understanding of the Request-Reply Messaging pattern and showcase how AsyncAPI v3 effectively describes it.